 While there have been a few twists and turns along the way, the good news is that the UK government and EU are both committed to a smooth transition for IP rights and related issues, and many issues have been provisionally agreed between the UK and EU.
 The UK government is also preparing in the event that no agreement is in place - the UK has passed legislation to ensure EU legislation is incorporated into UK law, and that existing rights are respected.

-Of course, there are still a few questions that need answering, and detail to be agreed.
-In our blog series below, we examine the facts that are already clear and discuss the possible outcomes to these unanswered questions.
+Of course, there are still a few questions that need answering, and detail to be agreed and our blog series examines the facts that are already clear and discusses the possible outcomes to these unanswered questions.

 The UK government and EU set out their agreed position on many of the issues related to intellectual property rights in the Draft Withdrawal Agreement.
 The UK government has also published papers explaining the approach in the event no agreement can be reached.
 Our consistent advice, which we still consider to be the best course of action, is that in order to protect brands in the EU, it remains appropriate to continue filing trade mark applications at the EUIPO, and that there is no legal necessity for dual filing in the UK.